 The University of Edinburgh is located in the very heart of Scotland’s capital; a capital which is consistently considered one of the most desirable places to live in the world, and is also ranked the greenest in the UK.

 What is unique about this program?

-The University of Edinburgh has been at the forefront of knowledge since it was founded in 1583.
-Today, the University is proud to be one of the world’s top 20 universities*, ranked 4th in the UK for research power and 23rd in the world for the employability of our graduates.
-We welcome over 2000 visiting students every year and we’re pleased to say that 94% of our students would recommend the University of Edinburgh to others (16/17 results).
+- The University of Edinburgh has been at the forefront of knowledge since it was founded in 1583.
+Today, the University is proud to be one of the world’s top 20 universities, welcoming over 2,000 visiting students every year

 What is unique about Edinburgh?

 The city of Edinburgh, one of the greenest and most architecturally beautiful cities of Europe, stands high on the list of the visually exciting cities of the world.
 With a population of 500,000, it is a thriving commercial and financial center, the site of the new Scottish Parliament and a gateway to the coastline, hills and open country of the Scottish Highlands.
 Edinburgh annually attracts over 2,000,000 visitors, not just for its architecture, but as a city rich in social, cultural, learning and sporting facilities.
 Each year the city plays host to internationally renowned events such as the Edinburgh International Arts, Fringe, Film, TV and Science Festivals.